tracim/tracim/backend/doc/setting.md

 # Settings #

-Here is a short description of settings available in backend config files.
+Short description about backend config file settings.

-# Tracim config ini file #
+## Tracim `.ini` config file #

-This file is called'development.ini' file by default, it's located is backend subdir, default config is [development.ini.sample](../development.ini.sample) with some doc.
+The default config file is `development.ini`, a template is available in the repo: [development.ini.sample](../development.ini.sample).

+The file includes documentation which should be enough in most cases.

-## Fix URL for access to tracim from network (simple) ##
+## Configure URL for tracim access - simple case ##

-To have a working tracim, you need to explicitly explain where backend and frontend are.
+To have a working tracim instance, you need to explicitly define where backend and frontend are.
 If backend serve frontend or if you do not need frontend at all, you can just set:

     website.base_url = http://mysuperdomainame.ndd